Raffle will help restore stained glass windows in Atkinson church

 “The 26 church windows were removed to be cleaned, re-leaded and reframed at the Studios of Glass Heritage in Davenport before they were re-installed,” he said.

-All 68 church windows have now been cleaned, re-grouted, waterproofed and polished from the outside before the new ¼-inch clear plate glass protection was installed to replace the 50-year-old Plexiglas coverings.
+All 68 church windows have now been cleaned, re-grouted, waterproofed and polished from the outside before the new quarter-inch clear plate glass protection was installed to replace the 50-year-old Plexiglas coverings.

 “The new protection system is designed to remove condensation and dissipate any heat buildup,” Simon said.
 “Both the Restoration and Protection projects were done by Glass Heritage.